StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: StreetTree Dataset

 After compiling the filtered data from all sources, we refined the consolidated dataset to focus exclusively on urban street trees.
-This was achieved through an overlay analysis using the Global Human Settlement Layer (GHSL)~\citep{ghsl} data, which delineates built-up areas globally.
+This was achieved through an overlay analysis using the Global Human Settlement Layer (GHSL)~\cite{ghsl} data, which delineates built-up areas globally.
 We identified and retained only those trees located within these urbanized zones, ensuring the dataset focuses on urban environments.
 Finally, for records with incomplete taxonomic information, we further utilized our tree species catalog to impute the missing multi-level taxonomic labels.
-For trees with missing observation date, the publication date of the corresponding dataset was used instead.
+To resolve taxonomic synonyms and ensure Darwin Core compliance, we aligned all raw labels with standard GBIF species entries via the GBIF Taxonomic Backbone.
+Our labels were also verified against government data and institutional archives (e.g., museums), and we manually validated a random subset to guarantee high fidelity.
+For trees with a missing observation date, the publication date of the corresponding dataset was used instead.

-\paragraph{Street view imagery} Using the geographic coordinates from the tree records, we queried the Google Street View (GSV) API to identify the nearest sampling point for each tree.
+\paragraph{\textbf{Street view imagery}} Using the geographic coordinates from the tree records, we queried the Google Street View (GSV) API to identify the nearest sampling point for each tree.
 We then retrieved all available temporal images associated with that sampling point, as a single location often provides imagery from multiple collection dates.
 Crucially, to ensure each image was correctly centered on the target, we computed the azimuth angle from the capture point toward the tree location and used this orientation to download the street view image.

 Uncertainties during the GSV collection process can lead to invalid images, which may suffer from issues such as poor illumination (low or excessive), occlusion by buildings or vehicles, or camera angle deviations.
 These issues often result in the target tree being missing or blurred in the image.
 To filter out such invalid samples, we designed a two-stage filtering procedure.
-In the first stage, we randomly sampled 10,000 images from the entire street view dataset and applied the Segformer~\citep{xie2021segformer} for semantic segmentation to compute the pixel percentage of the “tree” class.
+In the first stage, we randomly sampled 10,000 images from the entire street view dataset and applied the Segformer~\cite{xie2021segformer} for semantic segmentation to compute the pixel percentage of the “tree” class.
 An image was classified as a negative sample (tree absent or unclear) if this percentage was below 20\%, and as a positive sample otherwise (see Figure~\ref{binary}).